Mr-Anas1/Landing-Page/README.md

 # Home-Page
-It contains home page for a website.
+It contains a home-page for a website.
+Is it working ?